 They say that you are not truly rich until you have something that money can’t buy and true friendships are certainly one of them.

-It comes to no surprise that the happiest people are those have at least two or more friends (in addition to their spouse and family) that they believe they can truly depend on – through thick and thin.
+It comes as no surprise that the happiest people are those who have at least two or more friends (in addition to their spouse and family) that they believe they can truly depend on – through thick and thin.

-These people understand that true friends are rare to come by so they make the time and effort to not just establish real friendships but also the work time and effort it takes to maintain them.
+These people understand that true friends are rare to come by so they make the time and effort to not just establish real friendships but also the work, time, and effort necessary to maintain them.

 3. They Make Time for “Me” Time

-There appears to be a big misconception where making time for “me” time is perceived as selfish.
+There appears to be a big misconception that making time for “me” time is perceived as selfish.